 The family feast on Thanksgiving can be a lot of fun for everyone, but it can also be dangerous for our dogs.
 That’s why it’s so important to remind ourselves of some basic safety tips to protect our furry family members.

-We go through these safety tips every year but it’s so important to refresh our memories every time the holiday rolls around.
+We go through these safety tips every year, but we should refresh our memories every time the Thanksgiving holiday rolls around.

 Tips From A Dog Trainer

-3. No booze for your pooch!
+- No booze for your pooch!
 Leaving a glass of wine or mug of beer unattended while you’re watching football or waiting for dinner can lead to big trouble.

-4. Don’t give your dog cooked bones.
+- Don’t give your dog cooked bones.
 Bird bones, when cooked, can splinter and choke a dog.

 Tips From A Vet

-3. No bones!
+- No bones!

-4. Make sure that all trash is properly disposed of.
+- Make sure that all trash is properly disposed of.